nekocode/Meepo/README.md

 </activity>
 ```

-Use the `Meepo` class to build an implementation for your router interface.
+And then obtain an implementation of your router interface:

 ```java
 final Meepo meepo = new Meepo.Builder()